Customer retention is the biggest opportunity – and the biggest challenge – facing businesses today.

 5 best practices for retention messaging

 Some efforts are strategic, pertaining to specific tactics.
 Others are more like values that you can ingrain into your organization to improve customer retention rate and satisfaction across the board.

 1. Understand what inactivity looks like for your product

 For a communication product like Intercom, we’ll message our users after 30 days of inactivity.
-But the first thing you should make a call on is what “slipping away” means for your business (for example, 7 days of inactivity would be worrying for a daily planner app).
+But the first thing you should make a call on is what “slipping away” means for your business.
+For example, seven days of inactivity would be worrying for a daily planner app.
 Ask yourself, “Does a user of my product need to engage on a daily, weekly, or monthly basis to be considered active?”
-Note: Intercom comes with a predefined “slipping away” segment that you can edit to whatever makes sense for your business.

 2. Use email early on

-No matter how good your product is, your app isn’t a core part of your customers’ day-to-day lives overnight.
 But email is.
-If you notice periods of inactivity in those all-important first few days, behavioral emails will act like an extension of your product by relating directly to the actions your customers have taken (or not taken).
-This means you can reach people with relevant, personally tailored message that feel like a natural next step for them to take.
+So if you notice periods of inactivity in those all-important first few days, behavioral emails can act like an extension of your product by relating directly to the actions your customers have taken (or not taken).
+This means you can reach people with relevant, personally tailored messages that create a consistent, unified customer journey across channels.
+When used as part of orchestrated multichannel campaigns, these messages can serve as a jumping off point to get them back to your app or product – where you can help them to get more value in real time.

 3. Target the right customers

 Retention isn’t binary.
 There is a difference between someone who didn’t convert after a 30-day trial and a year-long user who has started to slip away.
-A trial user might require more education on the value of your product, while a lapsing user might require a check in from an account manager.
+A trial user might require more education on the value of your product, while a lapsing user might require a check-in to understand their specific use case (such as sending a survey or scheduling a call with an account manager).
 Don’t let them both fall into a naive “we miss you” bucket.
 Treat them differently.

 4. Be personal